mk-fg/reliable-discord-client-irc-daemon/README.rst

 gets all messages, prefixed by the relevant irc channel name.

 #monitor.guild (where "guild" is a hash or alias, see above)
-is a similar catch-all channel for specific discord server/guild.
+is a similar catch-all channels for specific discord server/guild.

+They are currently created on-first-message, so might not be listed initially, but can be joined anytime (same as with any other channels).
+Joining #monitor.me can be useful in particular to monitor any private chats and messages for the account.

 Messages in these channels are limited to specific length/lines to avoid excessive flooding of these by multi-line msgs.

-"len-monitor" and "len-monitor-lines" parameters in "[irc]" config section can be used to control max length for these, see top of rdircd script for their default values.
+"len-monitor" and "len-monitor-lines" parameters under "[irc]" config section can be used to control max length for these, see ``./rdircd --conf-dump-defaults`` output for their default values.

 Lookup Discord IDs
 ``````````````````